marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.8 =

+* 1) Fixed the issue with overuse of nonces in edit pages.
+* 2) Fix issue with WP themes that included isotope js and brought conflict
+* 3) Fixed the conflict with one column in some themes due to isotope js

 = 2.2.7 =